Where to go if it rains (or it’s too darn hot!)

 Children’s Museum of New Hampshire, Dover

 There is no shortage of things to do at the Children’s Museum of New Hampshire.
-Check out the brand new STEAM Innovation Lab, where drop-in workshops are held every day.
+Check out the STEAM Innovation Lab, where drop-in workshops are held every day.
 Start at the construction station and engineer your own flying machine at the Build It.
 Fly It. using colorful foam pieces in a variety of shapes.
 And don’t miss the Tinkering Lab, Cave Explorers, and several other exhibits.
 The museum also hosts a variety of special events and workshops.

 View their schedule at www.childrens-museum.org.